BazilSansom/Trophic-Analysis-Toolbox/Python_files/README.md

 - *trophic_plot*         : plots network according to *trophic_layout*

 All functions take networkx graph object as input.
-A full list of dependencies is provided in *requirements*
+A full list of dependencies is provided in *requirements*.

 A small demo of the use of these functions is provided in *demo_trophic_analysis*.